Join the Editorial Board

 Auckland University of Technology, New Zealand

-Aaron Jarden’s research focuses on online assessment, particularly online wellbeing assessment and implementation of online programs.
+Dr. Jarden's research focuses on online assessment, particularly online well-being assessment and the implementation of online programs.

 Yasser Khazaal, MD